About Rose Lodge

 What the Learning Disability In-reach and Transitions Team (LDITT) will do

-The LDITT will offer expert support to people with learning disabilities, including those who also have autism, who are being cared for in regular adult mental health wards.
+The LDITT will offer expert support to people with learning disabilities, including those who are also autistic, who are being cared for in regular adult mental health wards.
 The team will use a Positive Behavioural Support (PBS) approach.

 The team will: